HomeBlogBlogChandelier Height Above Dining Table: 30–36 Inch Rule

 How do you choose the right chandelier size for a dining table?

 A common approach is to select a fixture diameter that’s about half to two-thirds the table width, then ensure there’s at least 6 inches of clearance from the table edge on all sides.
-For long tables, a linear chandelier or two smaller fixtures can distribute light more evenly.
+For long tables, a linear chandelier or two smaller fixtures can distribute light more evenly, making the space feel more connected and cohesive.
+When in doubt, it’s often better to err on the side of a larger chandelier, as it can make a bold statement and serve as a focal point in the room.

 Was this article helpful?